-Dayton, Ohio - Appliance Direct, the central Florida white-goods chain, has cut the number of locations it will lease from Rex Stores from 37 to 16.
+Appliance Direct, the central Florida white-goods chain, has cut the number of locations it will lease from Rex Stores, from 37, to 16.

-According to a filing with the Securities and Exchange Commission (SEC), the companies amended their lease agreements on July 30, relieving Appliance Direct of its obligation to lease all 37 storefronts, as originally agreed to in February.
+According to a filing with the Securities and Exchange Commission (SEC), the companies amended their lease agreements last month, relieving Appliance Direct of its obligation to lease all 37 storefronts, as originally agreed to in February.

-The lease deal is part of Rex's strategy to shed its stores and exit its retail business, allowing the company to focus on its investments in real estate and alternative energy production.
+The lease deal was part of Rex’s strategy to shed its stores and exit its retail business, allowing the company to focus on its investments in real estate and alternative energy production.

-Rex is marketing the 21 vacant properties rejected by Appliance Direct through normal real estate brokerage channels for lease or sale, it said in the filing.
+Rex said in the filing that it will market the 21 vacant properties rejected by Appliance Direct through “normal real estate brokerage channels for lease or sale.”

 Under terms of the amended agreement, Appliance Direct cannot terminate certain leases in the future and has forfeited the right to purchase the stores from Rex.

-Appliance Direct already occupies the 15 leased and one sub-leased properties, which are located in Alabama, Florida, Georgia and Mississippi.
+Appliance Direct already occupies the 16 leased and sub-leased properties, which are located in Alabama, Florida, Georgia and Mississippi, extending the trading area of the Florida-based chain.

 Rex shuttered its final store in July, the newspaper reported.